nogibjj/Nakiyah_Assignment2/README.md

 [![CI](https://github.com/nogibjj/Nakiyah_Assignment2/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/Nakiyah_Assignment2/actions/workflows/cicd.yml)

 In the first assignment, we developed a Python template incorporating best practices for organizing a Python project.
 For this second assignment, we will build on that template to write a Python script that reads a CSV file, utilizes Pandas to generate descriptive statistics, and produces both statistical outputs and visualizations.
-### Run the main.py file to generate the pdf report and visualizations

 ## Repository contents: